icflorescu/openshift-cartridge-mysql/README.md

     http://cartreflect-claytondev.rhcloud.com/github/icflorescu/openshift-cartridge-mysql

-**The initial root password for the server instance is "root"**.
-Use `rhc port-forward` and connect with MySQL Workbench (or your client of choice) to change it and create databases and additional users as needed.
+**The initial root password for the server instance is `root`.**

+Use `rhc port-forward` and connect with MySQL Workbench (or your client of choice) to change the root password, create databases and additional users as needed.
 If `rhc port-forward` sounds new to you, please refer to the last note in the **Notes** section below.

 You can use `DB_HOST` and `DB_PORT` environment variables to connect from an application running in the main web cartridge.